mlabonne/llm-autoeval/README.md

 ### Evaluation parameters

 * **Benchmark suite**:
-    * `nous`: List of tasks: "agieval", "gpt4all", "truthfulqa", "bigbench" (popularized by [Teknium](https://github.com/teknium1) and [NousResearch](https://github.com/NousResearch)).
+    * `nous`: List of tasks: AGIEval, GPT4ALL, TruthfulQA, and Bigbench (popularized by [Teknium](https://github.com/teknium1) and [NousResearch](https://github.com/NousResearch)).
 This is recommended.
-    * `openllm`: List of tasks: "arc", "hellaswag", "truthfulqa", "winogrande", "gsm8k" (like the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard)).
+    * `openllm`: List of tasks: ARC, HellaSwag, MMLU, Winogrande, GSM8K, and TruthfulQA (like the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard)).
 It uses the [vllm](https://docs.vllm.ai/) implementation to enhance speed (note that the results will not be identical to those obtained without using vllm). "mmlu" is currently missing because of a problem with vllm.
 * **Model**: Enter the model id from Hugging Face.
 * **GPU**: Select the GPU you want for evaluation (see prices [here](https://www.runpod.io/console/gpu-cloud)).
 I recommend using beefy GPUs (RTX 3090 or higher), especially for the Open LLM benchmark suite.
 * **Number of GPUs**: Self-explanatory (not tested).